Forec/light-applications/README.md

 * An ugly **DLL-Injection** tool without GUI, Written in C++.
 Details see [here](/inject).
 * A x64 **DLL template**, which can be used in injection.
 Details see [here](/injectDLL).
 * Small script for BUPT students, including: automatically calculating gpa, logining into GW, etc. Careful, **These scripts are customized for BUPT** ( Beijing University of Posts and Telecommunications ).
 Details see [here](/scripts-for-bupt).
-* TODO: A tool, get differential(math) for formula with basic operations.
 * TODO: A simple **File Transfer** tool, maybe written in Python3 or Golang.